eli-ams/scymol/README.md

     - [numba](https://pypi.org/project/numba/)
     - [rdkit](https://pypi.org/project/rdkit/)
     - [file_read_backwards](https://pypi.org/project/file-read-backwards/)

-3. Ensure that LAMMPS and MPI are installed.
-If they are not, download the precompiled libraries for Windows or Ubuntu.
-Then, to make them globally accessible to Scymol, place the LAMMPS and MPI binaries in the `Scripts/` or `bin/` folder of your virtual environment.
+   > The `setup.py` file defines the entry point for Scymol using the keyword `scymol`, with the entry point set as `scymol = scymol.main:main`.

+3. Ensure that LAMMPS and MPI are available to Scymol upon calling commands like `mpiexec -n 12 lammps -in stage_1.in` environment.
 4. Run `/scymol/main.py` or simply invoke `scymol` while the virtual environment is active.

 ## MPI & LAMMPS